llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

   optional integer offset.
 These expand only if they appear immediately in ``RUN:``, ``DEFINE:``, and ``REDEFINE:`` directives.
   Occurrences in substitutions defined elsewhere are never expanded.
+  For example, this can be used in tests with multiple RUN lines, which reference the test file's line numbers.

 ``%~``